 Japan has a long, profound history and a distinctive culture.
 It is a land of ancient landscapes and traditions as well as the home of anime and some of the world’s most cutting edge technology.
 No wonder the Japan pavilion at Expo 2020 is attracting people from across the world, just the same as the country does.

-At the Japan Pavilion I am welcomed by a facade reminiscent of origami shapes.
-The design combines traditional arabesque and Japanese Asanoha patterns.
-This is just as impressive from the inside as it is from the outside.
-After weeks of waiting for a coveted spot in the queue, I am finally issued with my own device for the tour.
-Each device is associated with a traditional Japanese flower.
-As we learn about the attributes of each flower, our human attributes are compared and contrasted that we may tour as a harmonious group, complementing each other as flowers do.
-We are invited forward together to discover the beauty of Japanese scenery and traditional hospitality.
-The tour furthers our journey of discovery with the exploration of ideas.
-The theory is that where ideas meet, future change can be sparked.
-This change can be used to further technological advances and save our planet.
+At the Japan Pavilion, a facade inspired by origami shapes welcomes me.
+The design blends traditional arabesque and Japanese Asanoha patterns.
+This creates an elegant harmony that’s just as impressive from the inside as it is from the outside.
+After waiting weeks for a coveted spot in the queue, I finally receive my own device for the tour, each one linked to a traditional Japanese flower.
+As we learn about the symbolic attributes of each flower, our human traits are compared and contrasted, encouraging us to tour as a harmonious group, complementing each other as flowers do.
+We move forward together, invited to explore the beauty of Japanese scenery and experience the warmth of traditional hospitality.

 Encountering Japan

 In the first exhibit we are able to encounter Japan’s inspiring natural environment.
-This is achieved via a tour of the country’s unspoiled landscapes, the sensibilities cultivated by its people and the rich cultural heritage woven through its history.
+You achieve this by touring the country’s unspoiled landscapes, experiencing the sensibilities cultivated by its people, and exploring the rich cultural heritage woven through its history.
 Japan has long lived in awe of and in harmony with its natural environment.
 Encountering Japan in this way is an introduction to the inner workings of its population and sparks an appreciation for its natural beauty.
 In laying this out, the scene is set to appreciate Japan through the rest of the exhibits.

 Starting in the rolling grey seas we are taken on a whimsical journey through Japan.
 From its coastline of emerging rock formations to forests, waterfalls and the highest of its mountainous snowy peaks.
 From traditional drums beating to sky rises and flocks of birds, from cartoon cats to space and back down to earth landing amidst the most delicate of origami shapes.